 Dickinson College Choir and Lyric Performance Practicum.

-John Montgomery Scholarship, Concerto Competition (winner) and Metropolitan Opera National Council Auditions Encouragement Award.
+John Montgomery Scholarship, Concerto Competition (winner) and recipient of the Emil R. and Tamar Weiss Prize in the Creative Arts and the Metropolitan Opera National Council Auditions Encouragement Award.

 A Room with a View by E.M.
 Forster.